Lockwood-02/pw/src/content/blogs/2025/IN_Homelab_0.1.md

 ```
 LIST OF SPECS HERE
 ```
 According to some online research, this appears to be a pretty good setup.
 I must note as well, you do not _need_ a super modern setup.
 From what I can tell, my system is a little overkill as it is scraps from an older gaming setup.
 You can definitely perform just as fine on some older hardware.
 I encourage you really to start with something old or cheap to see if you would be interested in something like this.
 If you find you do, then upgrading becomes a more enticing option.
 But for now, we are sticking with my old gaming setup.

-I will try and capture screenshots of the process as well and insert them here as well as linking my youtube when I get the chance.
+To give some context on what I want to do with my home lab (since really you can do so so much), is to host a minecraft server first and foremost, then host some virtual development environment that I can mess around in.
+As I have said in some previous posts, I really want to get into pen testing and cracking down on understanding networking, threats, and defense mechanisms.
+Having these virtual environments gives me a playground to mess around in.
+I also want to host some media but that is not the main priority for now.

+With all of this in mind, lets begin our home lab setup.... in the next blog >:)

+Till next time,
+GGs Gamers!